18F/development-guide/css_coding_styleguide.md

 .c1-xr { }
 ```

-- Avoid presentation- or location-specific words in names, as this will cause problems when you (invariably) need to change the color/width/feature later.
+- Avoid presentation- or location-specific words in names, as this will cause problems when you (invariably) need to change the color/width/feature later

 ```scss
 // Bad